The Best Borough Market & London Bridge Restaurants

 Why did the chicken cross the road?

-So it was fortunate that that road led to a bustling, cuisine-spanning, utterly delicious microcosm of both critically acclaimed and intimate, off-the-beaten track restaurants.
+And if you cross the right road in London, you’ll find the bustling, cuisine-spanning, utterly delicious microcosm of both critically acclaimed and intimate, off-the-beaten track restaurants that is London Bridge.

-So, without further ado, here are few of our favourite London Bridge restaurants – from late-night pasta spots with a New York feel to elegant eateries for Indian home cooking; Cantonese fine dining in a Grade II listed former church to a secret-bar toting peri peri chicken house.
+So, without further ado, here are few of our favourite London Bridge and Borough restaurants – from late-night pasta spots with a New York feel to elegant eateries for Indian home cooking; Cantonese fine dining in a Grade II listed former church to a secret bar-toting peri peri chicken house.

 Which of course, is only a fortunate find if you’re not a chicken.

 They say you should quit while you’re ahead.
 But some other, wiser, people say you should take the success of your critically acclaimed, constantly packed Islington restaurant and distill it into a buzzy, effortlessly cool pasta-focussed spot right opposite London Bridge station.
 Luckily, they’re the ones that the Trullo team listened to, and we now have Padella – unequivocally some of the best hand-made pasta to be found in London.
-They don’t take reservations, but are generally pretty whizzy with queues – and trust us, it’s worth it.
+They don’t take reservations, and the queues are still insane years after opening – but trust us, it’s worth the wait.
 READ MORE

 Details: 6 Southwark Street, SE1 1TQ | Open daily 12-3.45pm & 5-10pm (9pm Sun) | £